eslint/eslint/docs/rules/no-duplicate-imports.md

 ## Rule Details

-An import that can be merged with another is a duplicate of that other.

-This rule requires that all imports from a single module that can be merged exists in a single `import` statement.
+This rule requires that all imports from a single module that can be merged exist in a single `import` statement.

 Example of **incorrect** code for this rule: